IEvangelist/davidpine.net/content/blog/principal-architecture-changes.md

 ## History

 If you have ever done any **.NET Framework** development, you've probably seen the `Thread` class.
-You're probably familiar with the {{< url-link "`Thread.CurrentPrincipal`" "https://msdn.microsoft.com/en-us/library/system.threading.thread.currentprincipal" >}} member.
+You're probably familiar with the `{{< url-link "Thread.CurrentPrincipal" "https://msdn.microsoft.com/en-us/library/system.threading.thread.currentprincipal" >}}` member.
 This member of the `Thread` class is defined as follows:

 ```csharp
 public static IPrincipal CurrentPrincipal